rafmudaf/wcomp/docs/index.md

 - windIO v1.0, can be installed directly from PyPI
 - FLORIS v3.5, can be installed directly from PyPI but preferably locally from https://github.com/nrel/floris
-- FOXES v0.5.1 plus two additional commits, must be installed from https://github.com/rafmudaf/foxes at main branch
+- foxes v0.6.2 plus one additional commit, must be installed from https://github.com/rafmudaf/foxes at main branch
 - PyWake v2.5.0 plus two additional commits, must be installed from https://github.com/rafmudaf/PyWake at master branch

 Follow these steps to install the dependencies and `wcomp`: